k20302040/probabilistic-systems-lab/README.md

-## Probabilistic Systems Lab
+# Probabilistic Systems Lab

-This is a long-term project where I explore how uncertainty and change show up in real-world systems, and how we can detect them using probability and Bayesian ideas.
+## This is a long-term project where I explore how uncertainty and change show up in real-world systems, and how we can detect them using probability and Bayesian ideas.

-Real systems aren't stable and instead change over time.
-I’m interested in how we can detect and understand those changes using math.